 Performing Incremental Refresh in Power BI

-h) Publishing and scheduling refresh: Save the changes made in Power BI Desktop and publish the dataset to the Power BI service or the desired workspace.
+h) Publishing and Scheduling Refresh: Save the changes made in the Power BI Desktop and publish the dataset to the Power BI service or the desired workspace.
 Access the dataset settings in the Power BI service to schedule the frequency and time for an Incremental Refresh.
 Choose an appropriate schedule based on the frequency of data updates and the specific requirements of your business.

 To perform Incremental Refresh of traces from an AppInsights instance using SQL, you would typically utilise the SQL query language supported by the database management system (DBMS) associated with your AppInsights instance.
 Since the exact structure and specific SQL syntax may vary depending on the DBMS, it's essential to reference the documentation specific to your system.